Event-based Continuous Color Video Decompression from Single Frames: Method

-where $\mathbf{X} \in R^{N \times T}$, $\mathbf{\Lambda} \in R^{N \times K}$ and $\mathbf{\Theta} \in R^{K \times T}$.
-The motion trajectory of a set of points is obtained by: $\mathbf{X} = \mathbf{\Lambda} \mathbf{\Theta}$.
-The matrix $\Theta$ is a set of shared parameters that do not depend on input during inference.
-However, this formulation does not allow for querying arbitrary time.
-Specifically, the matrix $\Theta$ is still fix-sized.
-Due to the continuous nature of events, we propose to represent the continuous trajectory field of the events using a continuous-time function.
-We replace the discrete matrix $\Theta$ with a set of learned basis functions $\Omega = \{g^{\theta}_k(t)\}$ where $t \in R$, $|\Omega| = K$.
-This continuous formulation allows the network to map continuous motion information of events to continuous trajectories.
-Specifically, at time $t$, an initial point $x_i$ is observed at $y_i$ where $ y_i(t) = \sum_{i=1}^K \alpha_k(x_i) g^{\theta}_k(t)$.
-The selection of a motion basis offers several possibilities, including the Discrete Cosine Transform~\cite{li2023dynibar, wang2021neural}, Fourier basis~\cite{li2023generative}, and polynomial basis.
+The selection of a motion basis offers several possibilities, including the Discrete Cosine Transform~\cite{li2023dynibar,wang2021neural}, Fourier basis~\cite{li2023generative}, and polynomial basis.
 In our experiments, the hand-crafted basis tends to be dependent on carefully chosen hyperparameters, such as the frequency band.
-To address this, we employ a learned MLP to model the motion basis and optimize it during training.
-The number of basis functions is correlated with the motion complexity of the video clips.
-Specifically, for the two main datasets that we primarily study, we use $K=5$, shared between $x(t)$ and $y(t)$.
-Figure~\ref{fig:traj} illustrates the sample trajectories predicted by our method on the BS-ERGB~\cite{tulyakov2022time} data set.
-It can be seen that our method captures complex non-linear motion over a long-range event window.
+To address this, we employ a learned multi-layer perceptron (MLP) to model the motion basis and optimize it during training (Motion Network in \cref{fig:pipeline}).
+The number of basis functions is correlated with the motion complexity of the video.
+For datasets that we primarily study, we use ${\numBases}=5$.

+\Cref{fig:traj} shows sample trajectories predicted by our method on the BS-ERGB dataset~\cite{Tulyakov22cvpr}; our method captures complex non-linear motion over a long-range time window.